bezzad/ErrorControlSystem/README.md

 Next step's, Create New Database by name __UsersManagements__ or any name of your choice.

 > Only be carefully, in order to launch the program, enter the database name.
 For example:

+Note:
+> In the new version database and tables automatically created by __ErrorHandlerEngine__

 ```
 #!c#